Swift Transportation: History

-Swift’s terminal network grew to over forty full service facilities in the continental United States and Mexico before contracting during the 2008 recession.
+Swift’s terminal network grew to over forty full service facilities in the continental United States and Mexico before contracting during the Great Recession.
 The total number of employees dropped from 21,900, to approximately 17,700.
 Swift owns 100% of Trans-Mex, a Nuevo Laredo, Mexico-based carrier.
 Swift offers border crossing services at all major Mexican border crossings.
 Swift maintains a presence in every Canadian Province.

 The company operated 16,200 units (12,300 tractors by company drivers and 3,900 owner-operator tractors), a fleet of 48,600 trailers, and 4,500 intermodal containers from 35 terminals in the United States and Mexico, generating just over $2.5 billion in revenue for the year ended December 31, 2009.

 Swift Transportation became public again on December 16, 2010, trading on the New York Stock Exchange (NYSE).
 The company offered 73,300,000 shares at $11.00 per share, raising almost $766 million, with the proceeds used for debt reduction.
 The offering represented 54.9% of the company, valuing the company at $1.86 billion.
 Due to the economic downturn, the IPO was below Moyes leveraged-buyout (LBO) price of $17.61.
 With the offering the name changed from Swift Holdings Corp. to Swift Transportation Company.

+In April 2017, Swift Transportation merged with Knight Transportation in a $6 billion deal.

+In July 2024, Knight-Swift acquired Dependable Highway Express, Inc., a LTL carrier out of Los Angeles.